Aslam-Naseer/YouTube-Clone/README.md

 # YouTube-Clone-CSS
-A clone of YouTube homepage using HTML and CSS
+A clone of YouTube webapp homepage using HTML and CSS